Mirovsky/fire-spreading-simulation/README.md

 ## Implementation

-### Packages used:
+### Preview packages used:
 - Entities
 - Collections
 - Mathemathics
 - Jobs
 - Burst

+Code is using new Unity ECS and data oriented approach.

 Implementation is quite simple.
-Using QuadTree for spacial queries for neighbor plants in certain radius.
+Using QuadTree for spatial queries for neighbour plants in certain rectangle area.
 This is done only on two occasions.
-Either by generating field of plants, then the query is run for each plant, or when adding/removing single plant.
-Then the query is done for single plant and all neighbors are updated with newly added entity.
+Either by generating field of plants, then the query is run for each plant.
+When adding/removing single plant query is done for new plant and all neighbours are updated with newly added entity.
+Removing is done in a similar fashion, item is removed from QuadTree and for each of his neighbours is run the spatial query again.

-QuadTree was used because of simplicity.
-Initially I was looking into creating mesh from plants using Delaunay Triangulation, but implementation with some at least optimal adding and removing elements proved to be difficult in given time span.
+QuadTree was used because of its simplicity.
+Initially I was looking into creating mesh from plants using Delaunay triangulation, but implementation with some at least optimal adding and removing elements proved to be difficult in given timespan.
 This can be optimized further.
 Using M-Tree data structure could be beneficial as well, since single plant needs to know about surrounding plants in circle.

+All timeconsuming parts runs on worker threads.

 ### Systems
 - **FirePropagationSystem**